IyesGames/iyes_loopless/README.md

 ```

 It is highly recommended that all your condition systems only access data
 immutably.
-Avoid mutable access or locals in condition systems.
+Avoid mutable access or locals in condition systems, unless are
+really sure about what you are doing.
+If you add the same condition to many
+systems, it *will run with each one*.

 There are also some helper methods for easily adding common kinds of Run Conditions:
  - `.run_on_event::<T>()`: run if there are events of a given type